 Student employees should not be scheduled for work or allowed to work during class time.

 Student employees may not work more than 20 hours per week.
 Student employees working more than one job on campus may not exceed these limits for the total hours worked at all jobs.
-Student employees working in excess of the allowable limits will be terminated from the payroll by Financial Aid, Student Employment Services, if they continue to exceed the limits.
+Student employees working in excess of the allowable limits will be terminated from the payroll by the Career Development Center, Student Employment Services, if they continue to exceed the limits.

 According to Immigration and Naturalization Service regulations, employment of international students is limited to a maximum of 20 hours per week.
 Student employees working more than one job on campus may not exceed these limits for the total hours worked at all jobs.
-An international student employee who works more than 20 hours per week during the semester will be terminated from the payroll by Financial Aid, Student Employment Services, if they continue to exceed the limits.
+An international student employee who works more than 20 hours per week during the semester will be terminated from the payroll by the Career Development Center, Student Employment Services, if they continue to exceed the limits.

 Student employees working 4 consecutive hours are entitled to a paid 15-minute break during work hours.
 Students are not eligible for a break if working less than 4 consecutive hours.